cchirag/reactez/README.md

 ## Usage

-With the new Version of reactez (v1.1.0)
-A Generate feature has been added.
+With the new Version of reactez (v1.1.0) a Generate feature has been added.
 It's simple and easy.

 ### Just type